equinix/terraform-provider-equinix/README.md

 #### ECX Port acceptance tests

-ECX Port data source acceptance tests use below parameters, that can be set to match with desired tesing environment.
-If not set, defaults values, **from Sandbox enviroment** are used.
+ECX Port data source acceptance tests use below parameters, that can be set to match with desired testing environment.
+If not set, defaults values, **from Sandbox environment** are used.

 - **TF_ACC_ECX_PORT_NAME** - sets name of the port used in data source

 #### ECX L2 connection acceptance tests

-ECX Layer 2 connection acceptance tests use below parameters, that can be set to match with desired tesing environment.
-If not set, defaults values, **from Sandbox enviroment** are used.
+ECX Layer 2 connection acceptance tests use below parameters, that can be set to match with desired testing environment.
+If not set, defaults values, **from Sandbox environment** are used.

 - **TF_ACC_ECX_L2_AWS_SP_ID** - sets UUID of Layer2 service profile for AWS
 - **TF_ACC_ECX_L2_AZURE_SP_ID** - sets UUID of Layer2 service profile for Azure